Teleshuttle Corporation Developing New Media Technologies

 Richard R. Reisman - Biography

 Reisman has been involved with interactivity, hypermedia, and electronic communities since their infancy.
-He has always been oriented to connectivity -- powerful interactive tools and media for human communication, collaboration, knowledge work, commerce, and entertainment.
-Reisman has worked in a variety of technology and business roles, including as developer, consultant, and manager, and more recently as entrepreneur and inventor.
-He has been developing a number of patent portfolios relating to media and e-business technologies, both directly and through strategic partners, and has more than a dozen issued patents and a couple dozen more pending.
+He has always been oriented to human empowerment and connectivity -- powerful interactive tools and media for human communication, collaboration, knowledge work, entertainment, and commerce.
+Reisman has worked in a variety of technology and business roles, including as developer, consultant, and manager, and later as entrepreneur and inventor.
+He has developed a number of patent portfolios relating to media and e-business technologies, and commercialized them through strategic partners.
+Licensees include nearly every major provider of smartphones and PCs, and many major TV/video providers.

-His earlier work was in large enterprise IT environments, focused on leading-edge development in such areas as interactive systems, online networks, and database search.
+His earlier work was in large enterprise IT environments, focused on leading-edge development in such areas as interactive systems, online networks, database search, and early forms of cloud computing.
 Varied roles in IT and information services included management, consulting, planning, development, and operations.
 He directed electronic distribution operations for financial data for McGraw-Hill / Standard and Poor's, and managed strategy, planning, and operations for a very broad variety of major computer and telecom services at Mobil Corporation and AT&T, starting out as a software developer.

 Blogs